 You've got your backpack, sleeping bag, and tent ready to go.
 But there's one problem...
-It's your car, man!
+Your car, man!

 If you're too stubborn to go full weekend-warrior-Subaru-owner, your only option is to make due with what you have.
 So, let's take that four-door grandma car and make sure it's ready for your new rugged lifestyle.